McIlhone History, Family Crest & Coats of Arms

 The ancient Dalriadan clans of Scotland spawned the name McIlhone.
 It is derived from the Gaelic expression "the son of the servant Storm."

 The surname McIlhone was first found in Argyllshire (Gaelic erra Ghaidheal), the region of western Scotland corresponding roughly with the ancient Kingdom of Dál Riata, in the Strathclyde region of Scotland, now part of the Council Area of Argyll and Bute, where they held a family seat from early times and their first records appeared on the early census rolls taken by the early Kings of Britain to determine the rate of taxation of their subjects.

 Early History of the McIlhone family

-Another 227 words (16 lines of text) covering the year 1428 is included under the topic Early McIlhone History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our McIlhone research.
+Another 92 words (7 lines of text) covering the year 1428 is included under the topic Early McIlhone History in all our PDF Extended History products and printed products wherever possible.